 Moore, L. C. (1999).
 Secondary language socialisation in a multilingual context: incongruence between community and classroom practice.
 Acquisition et Interaction en Langues Etrangeres, 1,numero special, 143-153.

-Moore, L. C., Seilstad, B.*, Ridley, J.*, & Kim, S.*. (forthcoming).
+Moore, L. C., Seilstad, B.*, Ridley, J.*, & Kim, S.*.
+(2019).
 Engaged second language research: Studying stakeholders’ perspectives on preschool dual language learners’ science and language learning.
-In K. Childress, N. King, EJ Park, H. Wilson (Eds.), Selected Proceedings of the 2017 Second Language Research Forum (SLRF).
+In K. Childress, N. King, EJ Park, H. Wilson (Eds.), Selected Proceedings of the 2017 Second Language Research Forum (SLRF), pp. 127-143.
 Sommerville, MA: Cascadilla Press.

 Sayer, P., Malabarba, T., & Moore, L. C. (2019).
 Teaching English in marginalized contexts: Constructing relevance in an EFL classroom in Rural Southern Mexico.
 In H. t.
-Nguyen & T. Malabarba (Eds), Conversation Analytic Perspectives on English Language Learning, Teaching and Testing in Global Contexts.
+Nguyen & T. Malabarba (Eds), Conversation Analytic Perspectives on English Language Learning, Teaching and Testing in Global Contexts, pp 268-294.
 Bristol, UK: Multilingual Matters.

 Moore, L. C. (2017).
 Multilingual socialization and education in non-Western settings.
 In P. Duff & May, S. (Eds.), Encyclopedia of language and education (3rd ed.), Vol. 8: Language socialization, pp. 155-169.
 New York: Springer.